 No, I’ve been really tired lately.

 I’m not sick or anything like that.
-I’m just the wife of a man who’s in a busy work season and the mom of teenagers.
+I’m just the wife of a man who’s in a hectic work season and the mom of teenagers.
 Teenagers need a lot of sleep, but they don’t seem to need it during the same hours that I do.
 Go figure.

 If you’ve been dragging yourself through your days like I have, it’s time to stop dragging and start doing!
 You might not be ready to go run a marathon in the middle of the afternoon, but at least you’ll be able to interact with your kids, finish the laundry, and get dinner on the table without collapsing on the kitchen floor.